 Figure 11-12 shows a typical identity NAT scenario.

 Figure 11-13 also shows an interface PAT rule for Internet-bound traffic.
 However, for any communication between VPN endpoints such as the ends of a site-to-site tunnel, you do not want to perform NAT.
 Therefore you also need to create an identity NAT rule (using twice NAT) for any traffic that goes to other inside networks connected by VPN.

 Figure 11-13 Identity NAT to Allow Communication Between VPN Sites and Clients

 How NAT is Implemented

-The adaptive security appliance can implement address translation in two ways: network object NAT and twice NAT.
+The ASA 1000V can implement address translation in two ways: network object NAT and twice NAT.
 This section includes the following topics:

 •Main Differences Between Network Object NAT and Twice NAT